SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture6_Memory_Management.md

       it is accessed by the query or not, when it is accessed, set the bit to 1.

-      When the clock hand visits a buffer, check its reference bit, if it is 1, set it to 0(alright, this page survices this round); if it is 0, which means there is no access since clock hand's last visit, it is out.
+      When the clock hand visits a buffer, check its reference bit, if it is 1, set it to 0(alright, this page survives this round); if it is 0, which means there is no access since clock hand's last visit, it is out.

       ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202022-07-24%2015-19-00.png)